 I didn’t buy it with the intention of longevity or anything else like that.
 I bought it because I needed one and it provided a solution to a problem I had at that particular time.

-From a pure standpoint of money, the roll bag beats the panniers hands down every single time.
+From a pure standpoint of money, the roll bag beats the panniers every time.

 2. Reasons Not To Buy Panniers: Volume